-Ahead of her presentation at the Data Visualization Summit in San Francisco on April 19 & 20, we caught up with Gabi Steele, Data Visualization Specialist at the Washington Post.
+Ahead of her presentation at the Data Visualization Summit in Boston on September 7 & 8, we caught up with Gabi Steele, Data Visualization Specialist at the Washington Post.

 Gabi is a Designer,